samverh/text-clustering/README.md

 ## Notes
 ### Cleaning data
 It is advised not to clean too much.
-However, remember stemming words to their root.
+Be careful with choosing stop-words (and make sure that the stops underwent the same preprocessing and tokenization steps as the words in the vectorizer.
+Remember stemming words to their root.

 ### Feature engineering
 #### TF-IDF